arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

-The purpose of access control is to make a policy-based split into published and rejected resource records; if another partial master already published the same resource record data under the same owner name, according to Knot DNS, then a reference count must be incremented.
+The purpose of access control is to make a policy-based split into published and rejected resource records; if another partial master already published the same resource record data under the same owner name, according to the output stage, then a reference count must be incremented.
 When no rule on the ACL matches a resource record, it will be rejected.

 Before removing a resource record, it is first verified to be present in the published or rejected resource records; only if it is in the former will the removal be supported.
-Before forwarding it to Knot DNS, a check is made if a reference count can be decremented to reach 0.
+Before forwarding it to the output stage, a check is made if a reference count can be decremented to reach 0.

 When changes are made to access control, the published and rejected resource records must be re-evaluated.
-The result may move resource records between the lists, with corresponding zone data changes forwarded to Knot DNS.
+The result may move resource records between the lists, with corresponding zone data changes forwarded to the output stage.
 (But it is still not permitted to publish data that is already published for another partial master.)

-In general, the published and rejected resource records are committed or aborted together with the Knot DNS transactions.
+In general, the published and rejected resource records are committed or aborted together with the output stage transactions.

 Secure Transfers
 ----------------